-In any event, Mr. Chairman, I have endeavored to redraft my bailout amendment to accommodate these objections.
+In any event, Mr. Chairman, I have endeavored to redraft my bailout amendment to accommodate these to accommodate these objections.

 I would also like to call attention to the letter from the Attorney General of the United States and the objections to the drafting that he called to our attention.